 It is clear that as students leave Hamilton School and join their peers in high school, they are NOT trying out or joining any of the high school sports teams.
 When a small sample of Hamilton students was asked why they do not try out, many indicated feeling insecure about lack of experience in athletics.
 Hamilton Athletics wants to change that!!

 Participating in a sport in high school is ultimately important for academic success and for continuing to create perseverance and a sense of belonging that keeps students in school.
-Because Hamilton School realizes the value of sports in creating excellence and grit, an athletic program has been created for the Middle School students.
+Because Hamilton School realizes the value of sports in creating excellence and grit, an athletic program has been created for 2nd - 8th grade students.

 Grit is a determinant of success in our culture.
 If a child is going to persevere through the education system and become a productive citizen they will need to have GRIT.

-Our goal of expanding after school athletic opportunities for students in 2nd-8th grade remains a priority.
+After school athletic opportunities for students in 2nd-8th grade

 Track and Field